docker-archive/classicswarm/docs/plan-for-production.md

 # Plan for Swarm in production

-This article provides guidance to help you plan, deploy, and manage Docker Swarm clusters in business critical production environments.
-The following high level topics are covered:
+This article provides guidance to help you plan, deploy, and manage Docker Swarm clusters in business-critical production environments.
+The following high-level topics are covered:

 - [Security](#security)
 - [High Availability](#high-availability)